-Teaching Quality of Respondents Who Were Given Health Education with Audio Visual Media
+Teaching Quality of Respondents Who Were Given Health Education with Audio-Visual Media

 Table 3 shows the distribution of teaching quality among respondents who received health education using audio-visual media.
 Most respondents were classified as having very high teaching quality, followed by high and moderate categories, while only a small proportion were categorized as low.
 The audio-visual group demonstrated a mean QTDS score of 8.58 with a standard deviation of 1.25.